danielelozzi/SPEED/README.md

 * **Summary Statistics**: Generates a final CSV file with aggregated metrics for each analysis segment.
 * **Automated File Management**: Creates a structured output folder for each participant, copying input files and saving results neatly.
 * **Enhanced Pupillometry Plotting**: Generates a detailed pupillometry time series plot with dynamic background coloring (green for gaze on surface, red for gaze off surface) and separate lines for left and right pupil diameters (if available), providing insights into attention and cognitive load.
+* **Saccade Analysis Plots**: Visualizes mean and peak saccade velocities over time, as well as saccade amplitude over time.
+* **Blink Time Series**: Provides a binary time series plot indicating the presence or absence of blinks.

 ## Environment Setup ⚙️